srid/nixos-config/README.md

   - You may also update a subset of inputs, e.g.
       ```sh-session
       nix flake lock --update-input nixpkgs --update-input darwin --update-input home-manager
+      # Also, in the dev shell: , update-primary
       ```
 - To free up disk space,
     ```sh-session